Saleha Khanam

-Saleha Khanam is a Bangladesh Nationalist Party politician and the former Member of Bangladesh Parliament of women's reserved seat.
+Saleha Khanam (1942 – 24 April 2025; ছালেহা খানম) was a Bangladesh Nationalist Party politician and the former Member of Bangladesh Parliament of women's reserved seat.

+Early life and family

+Khanam was born in 1942 as the fourth of the eleven children of Haji Abdul Jalil in Dhemushia Union, Cox's Bazar subdivision, then part of the Chittagong District of Bengal.
+She was married to industrialist Alhaj Mustafizur Rahman of Gomatali, the founder of the Niribili Group.
+MP Lutfur Rahman Kazal is her son.

 Career

 Khanam was elected to parliament from women's reserved seat as a Bangladesh Nationalist Party candidate in 1979.

+Death

+Khanam died on 24 April 2025 at the Evercare Hospital Dhaka.